-I tell him it’s not the hills that I find daunting.
+I tell the Mennonite man it’s not the hills that I find daunting.
 Every hill has another side.
 It’s the wind that drives against you and you know it will continue relentlessly throughout the day.

 I feel guilty and self-conscious around francophones especially those who are not Canadian.
 There is a reasonable expectation that Canadians should be bilingual, equally comfortable with French and English.
 The Québecois know better.
 My Croatian hosts are more comfortable with French than English but I freeze whenever they speak French to me.
 Walking this trail on Medvenica mountain the humidity is making me sweat.
 I decide to venture a statement in French.
 Trying to say the air is heavy (“lourd”) I say instead that the air is ugly (“laid”).
 Jadranka returns a look that suggests she is both affronted and confused.

 I have been looking forward to going out for dinner with my colleagues as I haven’t been eating much due to my discomfort with dining alone.
 They order a wonderful brodet as an appetizer.
 Although I am enjoying it a great deal I stop filling my bowl as I realize I won’t have an appetite for the main course.
 After the tureen has been cleared from the table I realize that we will not be having a main course.
 Because the conversation is in Croatian I miss the discussion about the brodet being substantial enough to constitute the meal.
 I go home hungry yet again.

 I am lying on a simple bed in a concrete cell listening to Voice of America on my small transistor radio.